gw-ospo/curioss-patterns/senior-leadership-keynote.md

 # Forces
 An OSPO with the capacity to organize / co-organize events.

-An event or conference has been organized by the OSPO and a program committee is in place.
+A conference has been organized by the OSPO and a program committee is in place.

 University leadership wants to demonstrate innovation and forward-thinking approaches.